 SRI RAMANA MAHARSHI Written in India by an east Indian this page offers a solid, indepth look into the life and background of the self-Enlightened sage of Arunachala.
 Many Ramana related links.

-ED MUZIKA Ed Muzika experienced Enlightenment one morning simply taking a shower.
+ED MUZIKA Ed Muzika has written of a deep spiritual experience he had one morning simply taking a shower, an experience he likened to that of his spiritual advisor.
 His spiritual advisor was Robert Adams, a disciple of the Bhagavan Sri Ramana Maharshi, who studied three years under the grace and light of the Maharshi.
 Muzika is a direct recipient of Adam's efforts.
 For more on Robert Adams click HERE.

 JAMES SWARTZ Talk about a character, Swartz out-wanderlings the Wanderling.
 He has traveled the world, a good part of it on foot, lived many years in India, and studied under many, many venerable holy men.
 His initial Awakening experience happened in, of all places, a post office in Waikiki.
 I must have read his Mystic by Default story of his life a half dozen times.